 Heterogeneous integration has the potential to overcome the yield and cost challenges presented by the growing headwinds associated with process scaling.
-But it may take a dramatic rethink of the ways in which SoCs are designed and assembled to realize the benefits.
-In his description at VLSI Symposia of the decisions that his employer has […]
+But it may take a dramatic rethink in design approaches.

 As 2D scaling becomes increasingly difficult, researchers reporting at VLSI Symposia have focused attention on what can be done in the third dimensions to improve density and performance without a sudden break from conventional CMOS processes.

 Adaptive power-aware clocking and buried rails are among the techniques to be explored at the 2020 VLSI Symposia.

 Imec, TNO, and Cartamundi have developed a low-cost way of letting tags communicate with embedded devices wirelessly by using a capacitive touchscreen.

 Different forms of heterogeneous integration take center stage at the IEEE International Electron Device Meeting (IEDM) in December this year.

 There's still plenty of time to build a busy and profitable agenda for a visit to ES Design West and SEMICON West in San Francisco next week.